sharkmoos/proof-of-pwn/README.md

 Moving a step higher, the players are presented with 75 versions of the vulnerable program.
 A full ret2libc is required here, and the players will need to implement a libc leak to get the flag.
-This will not add huge complexity to the exploit, but it will test the methodology of the players, as simple things like using the wrong LIBC binary will begin to creep in.
+This will not add huge complexity to the exploit, but it will test the methodology of the players through the additional payload and address leaking calculations

 ## Level 4

-This is the largest step up in difficult, as it is multi faceted.
-The players are presented with 100 versions of the binary, the largest set yet.
-There is a stack cookie in each of the programs, and it should be fairly tricky to obtain by just using `strings` or similar, because there are other random strings in the binary too.
+This is the largest step up in difficulty, as it is multi faceted.
+The players are presented with 100 versions of the binary.
+There is a stack cookie in each of the programs.
 I used angr to solve this level, it may well be possible using binary analysis (such as reverse taint) or another symbolic execution engine.
 The other prong to this challenge is the quality, so the players may need to use multiprocessing and memory optimisations to speed things up, depending on how fast they get to this stage.

 [//]: # (## Level 5)
 [//]: # ()
 [//]: # (Level 4 was easy enough?
 Well, try it again but without any symbols in the binary.)